 Jaime R. Cerilli, PhD, MPM

-- Assistant Vice Chancellor for Strategic Space Planning and Management, Health Sciences
+- Associate Vice Chancellor for Strategic Space Planning and Management, Health Sciences

 Dr. Cerilli has been with the University since 1997 and has facilitated faculty recruitment, lease negotiations, and grant submissions and led a variety of capital construction and renovation projects.
-She has been integral to the design, construction, and planning of the 10-story, 330,000-square-foot Biomedical Science Tower 3 research center on Fifth Avenue, the Bridgeside Point I and II facilities on Technology Drive, and the ongoing renovations to Scaife Hall, home of the School of Medicine.
+She has been integral to the design, construction, and planning of the 10-story, 330,000-square-foot Biomedical Science Tower 3 research center on Fifth Avenue, the Bridgeside Point I and II facilities on Technology Drive, and the ongoing renovations and new West Wing Addition to Alan Magee Scaife Hall, home of the School of Medicine.
 She and her team keep large-scale projects on budget while managing space inventories and promoting cost-saving measures.